-17. The governance framework enables the Council's key objectives as outlined in the Council Plan.
-Our Council Plan 2022-26 sets out our ambitions and our overarching themes for Watford over the next four years - a council working with and for our community and serving our residents, a greener, brighter future, an inspiring, thriving, and creative town, and a diverse, happy and healthy town.
+17. The governance framework enables the Council to deliver its key objectives as outlined in the Council Plan.
+Our Council Plan 2022-26 sets out our ambitions and our overarching themes for Watford over those four years - a council working with and for our community and serving our residents, a greener, brighter future, an inspiring, thriving, and creative town, and a diverse, happy and healthy town.